MicrosoftDocs/EMDocs.zh-cn/EMDocs/termsofuse.md

 ---
 # required metadata

-title: 使用条款
+title: Terms of Use
-description: Docs.microsoft.com 上文档的使用条款。
+description: Terms of use for documentation on docs.microsoft.com.
 keywords:
 author:
 manager: